MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction-faq.md

 ## I'm making the switch from a third-party security solution to Microsoft Defender ATP.
 Is there an "easy" way to export rules from another security solution to ASR?

-Rather than attempting to import sets of rules from another security solution, it is, in most cases, easier and safer to start with the baseline recommendations suggested for your organization by Microsoft Defender ATP, then use tools such as audit mode, monitoring, and analytics to configure your new solution to suit your unique needs.
-The default configuration for most ASR rules, combined with Defender's real-time protection, will protect against a large number of exploits and vulnerabilities.
+In most cases, it's easier and better to start with the baseline recommendations suggested by [Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection/) (Microsoft Defender ATP) than to attempt to import rules from another security solution.
+Then, use tools such as audit mode, monitoring, and analytics to configure your new solution to suit your unique needs.

+The default configuration for most ASR rules, combined with Microsoft Defender ATP's real-time protection, will protect against a large number of exploits and vulnerabilities.

 From within Microsoft Defender ATP, you can update your defenses with custom indicators, to allow and block certain software behaviors.
 ASR also allows for some customization of rules, in the form of file and folder exclusions.
 As a general rule, it is best to audit a rule for a period of time, and configure exclusions for any line-of-business applications that might get blocked.